 Sonoita Creek State Natural Area

-On Site Volunteers Needed for Fall/Winter 2013
+On Site Volunteers Needed See Volunteer page for more information.

 Ride your horse from Patagonia Lake to Rio Rico, AZ, through Sonoita Creek State Natural Area.
 Hiking, camping, bird watching and school field trips are also available.